machinable-org/machinable/docs/guide/mixins.md

 <<< @/docs/.vuepress/includes/mixins/machinable_mixed.yaml

 The mixin configuration is placed under the `mixins` section in the `machinable.yaml`.
-In this example, we register the mixin with the name `data` and move the configuration that belongs to the mixin out of the component.
-The component can use the mixin by registering its name under `_mixins_`.
+In this example, we register the mixin with the name `data` and move the configuration that belongs to the mixin out of the components.
+The components can use the mixin by registering its name under `_mixins_`.

-Similiarly, the data loading method is moved from the component into the corresponding `data.py` via cut-and-paste:
+Similiarly, the data loading method is moved from the components into the corresponding `data.py` via cut-and-paste:

 <<< @/docs/.vuepress/includes/mixins/data_mixin.py

-The data loader is now completely disentangled from the component and can be maintained independently.
+The data loader is now completely disentangled from the components and can be maintained independently.
 In fact, mixins support config inheritance, aliasing and importing just like other components.
-In the component, we can access the mixins functionality via the `_<name>_` attribute, e.g. `_data_`:
+In the components, we can access the mixins functionality via the `_<name>_` attribute, e.g. `_data_`:

 <<< @/docs/.vuepress/includes/mixins/classifier_mixed.py